 Retargeting is useful to elicit the purchase.
 But not just the first purchase.
 Satisfied, loyal customers are more likely to buy add-ons, upgrades, and even other products.
 Reach your prospects on social media like Facebook and Instagram, and through display ad networks like Google Ads.

-Why all funnel stages need post-click experiences
+Why all funnel stages need post-click landing pages

 The AIDA stages aren’t the only outdated aspect of the funnel model.
 When advertisers think “digital advertising,” they think mostly of ad formats and networks.
 While networks and formats are central to campaign success, they’re no longer relied on as they once were to drive ROI.